Close

 Pedro joined the ExCo in 2007, being part of the editorial board of the Bulletin and collaborating with Rodney West as publicity officers for the IWSG.
 He started working with waders at the University of Lisbon, studying the diurnal and nocturnal ecology of waders in the Tejo estuary.
 Since 2006 he has been working towards his PhD at the University of Groningen, studying the migratory and breeding ecology of the Black-tailed Godwit.

-Hans Schekkerman (Netherlands)
+Hans Schekkerman (Netherlands) ~ Editor for IWS

 Hans is a researcher at the Vogeltrekstation, the Dutch ringing centre.
 In his previous job, he has studied the breeding ecology of waders in agricultural grasslands in the Netherlands (particularly Black-tailed Godwits), and of several arctic shorebirds in the Siberian tundra.
 Little Stint is his favourite shorebird species.
-On the ExCco, Hans served as the editor of International Wader Studies, the IWSG’s series of ‘special publications’.
+On the ExCo, Hans served as the editor of International Wader Studies, the IWSG’s series of ‘special publications’.

-Les Underhill (South Africa)
+Les Underhill (South Africa) ~ Representative for Africa

-Jorge S. Gutiérrez (Spain/UK)
+Jorge S. Gutiérrez (Spain/UK) ~ Publicity Officer 2010-2016

 Jorge was Publicity Officer from 2010 to 2016.